-School children are being inspired and encouraged to take a Because I Can attitude with free workshops.
+School children are being inspired and encouraged to take a Because I Can attitude with free workshops and speaker sessions – suitable for primary and secondary school children.
 The movement is all about giving kids the right tools to take on life, despite the setbacks and uncertainties, such as covid-19.
 The initiative has come about as a vehicle to motivate kids to go beyond their comfort zone and demonstrate anyone can achieve great things with the right mindset and the appropriate training.

 At a time when the world is full of doom and gloom, particularly for the ‘lost generation’ of school students interrupted by covid, I want to deliver a real drive and inspiration.
 Bringing real life challenges, battles and big goals to youth in the hope that it will encourage the future generation to get up and take life by the hands and focus on what they can do.

-Organised by me Vanessa Ruck and team mate Tim Bradshaw, I attend schools to deliver free workshops on finding ways to make things work, dealing with the lows and the set backs, whilst moving steadily towards the objective.
+Organised by me Vanessa Ruck, I attend schools to deliver free workshops on finding ways to make things work, dealing with the lows and the set backs, whilst moving steadily towards the objective.

-“The energy Vanessa and Tim brought to the school was fantastic.
-Not only are their stories inspirational but they actually deliver actionable tools the kids can relate too.”Ben Cordy, Leeds Faith In Schools
+“The energy Vanessa brought to the school was fantastic.
+Not only is her story inspirational but she actually delivers actionable tools the kids can relate too.”Ben Cordy, Leeds Faith In Schools

-By the end, the children are challenged to come up with their own #BecauseICan challenge.
+By the end, the children are challenged to come up with their own #BecauseICan challenge and set goals.

-The free workshops that can take a very flexible form:
+The free school workshops that can take a very flexible form:

 Really the options are open so please do get in touch and we can discuss the best plan for your school.